 There’s no doubt about it, breaking into Hollywood is tough.
 Thousands of scripts are sent each year.
 Some don’t get read, most get rejected, and a few make it.
 It is essential you get your film story structure spot on if you want to be taken seriously.

 If you want your script to become a viable commodity it has to have the following.

 - A main character who is driven towards achieving a goal

 - An opposition to your main character who will hold your main character back from achieving their goal

 - A fight (literal or metaphorical) between your main character and their opposition

 - An ending which answers the questions “Can the main character achieve his goal?”

-If your script can present such a story, along with a well thought out main character who the audience can relate to then you will all ready have the jump on most scriptwriters.
+If your script can present such a story, along with a well thought out main character who the audience can relate to, then you will have the jump on most scriptwriters.

-Remember that once you have sold your script how it is presented and portrayed is all in the hands of the director and the actors.
-If you want the story in your script to shine then your structure must be solid.
-Think of the story structure as the framework and foundation of your scipt, from which you can create a wonderful piece of architecture.
-It doesn’t matter how good the story idea, if your structure is weak then the story will fall flat.
+Remember that once you have sold your script, how it is presented and portrayed is all in the hands of the director and the actors.
+If you want the story in your script to shine, then your structure must be solid.
+Think of the story structure as the framework and foundation of your script, from which you can create a wonderful piece of architecture.
+It doesn’t matter how good the story idea, if your film story structure is weak then the story will fall flat.